n8ta/mofdb-client/README.md

 building the list will download all the mofs before it starts processing and this will be very slow and may well run out of memory.

 ### Compatibility
-Tested on Python 3.9 likely to work on any 3.x.
+Tested on Python 3.7 to 3.9.

 ### Future Enhancements:
 - [ ] Retries for transient network failures with exponential backoff
 - [X] Support for unit conversions
 - [ ] Only download some columns to save time/bandwidth?

 ### Telemetry
-This package may report crashes/calls to fetch in library code when the telemetry arg is true.
+This package may phone home crash reports that happen in library code when the telemetry arg is true.
 This is done using [sentry](https://docs.sentry.io/).
 Nothing in addition to fetch params and data captured by default by sentry is ever captured.